 When it comes to lawyer training, there are plenty of routes to success.
 From informal strategies to structured programs, you can effectively integrate lawyer training into your work life—depending on your available time, budget, and learning style (more on that later).

 To start, let’s look at seven types of training for lawyers:

 Successful mentorships rely on finding a good fit between mentor and mentee.
-Check if your law firm or legal associations offer structured mentorship programs, or consider asking a more experienced lawyer in your network if they’re open to being a mentor.
+Check if your law firm or legal associations offer structured mentorship programs, or consider asking a more experienced lawyer in your network/firm if they’re open to being a mentor.

 Legal conferences and conventions